Disease Guide ·Kennel Cough ·2026

 Kennel Cough in Dogs - symptoms, vet costs & insurance

-Kennel cough is highly contagious but usually mild — most cases self-resolve, while severe cases cost $200-$500 to treat.
-Also called infectious tracheobronchitis, it causes a distinctive honking cough that sounds worse than it usually is.
+Highly contagious but usually mild - most cases self-resolve, severe cases cost $200-$500.
+Also called infectious tracheobronchitis, it causes a distinctive honking cough.
 The Bordetella vaccine costs $20-$40 and is required by most boarding facilities.
-Puppies, senior dogs, and immunocompromised dogs are at risk for complications.
+Puppies, seniors, and immunocompromised dogs face higher complication risk.

 Kennel Cough - vet costs and insurance